Goldilocks Isolation: High Performance VMs with Edera: Discussion

 \subsection{Usability}

 The good performance of Edera will allow organizations to use security mechanisms for all containers, not just those related to security.
-For performance reasons, many organizations use OS virtualization for most operations, and a system with stronger isolation (like gVisor or Kata Container) for certain, security critical applications.
+For performance reasons, many organizations use OS virtualization for most operations, and a system with stronger isolation (like gVisor or Kata Containers) for certain, security critical applications.
 This segmentation of operations leaves most workloads vulnerable to container escapes.
 Edera obviates the need for this segmentation, providing strong security for all applications.

 Edera achieves this by providing a drop-in replacement for the Kubernetes runtime so that it can be used for isolation without sacrificing usability at all other layers of Kubernetes.
-To demonstrate, consider a simple Kubernetes configuration:

-By adding a 2 line annotation to this configuration, the application is now protected by Edera (duplicate configuration is removed for brevity):
+Edera can be applied to a Kubernetes configuration with a 1 line change adding the runtime class to the spec section: